MADISON JUNIOR HIGH SCHOOL

 It shall be the policy of Madison Junior High School that students may not utilize cellular phones for calls or text messaging, paging devices or any other personal communication devices in classrooms unless otherwise permitted by the classroom teacher.
 Students may use their cell phones before school, during lunch, and after school.
 Each individual teacher has their own policy regarding the use of cell phones in their class.
 If the teacher deems the use of a cell phone inappropriate or against their classroom policy, the cell phone will be confiscated and given to the front office.

 PLAGIARISM/CHEATING IN SCHOOL POLICY

 Plagiarism includes any incident in which students claim to have done original work when in fact, they have not.
 Plagiarism of any type will not be tolerated.
-Penalties for this offense or any other form of cheating will likely include failure for the class involved, and could include expulsion from school.
+Penalties for this offense or any other form of cheating could include a decrease in grade and/or failure for the class.
 Any student who encourages plagiarism by showing his/her work on an assignment to another student will be subject to the same penalties.